 Why capitulation is important to understand

 When prices in a given stock or commodity decrease and investors sell their positions, this is called market capitulation.
 This happens primarily due to overwhelming market conditions.
 Often times, this is a good time to buy stocks.
 However, most investors will only recognize the signs of capitulation after they've happened.
 In this article, we will look at some of the signs and how to avoid them.
+What is stock capitulation?

 A common sign that a stock is reaching a bottom is a large amount of people selling.
 A large number of investors will sell their positions at this point, which will cause the price to fall steadily.
 A market correction and a rebound often follow.
 The best way to identify a market capitulation is to pay attention to the volume of trading.
 Then, take action to buy at a lower price and take advantage of the market's lows.